Student Writer Johnathan provides tips on how to best experience Summer in London with the best festivals

 Nestled beautifully on the South Bank is Somerset House which plays host to a great variety of films such as Inception and Being John Malkovich during its summer screening festival.
 Projected onto the wall of the building, it is London’s biggest outdoor screen and visitors are encouraged to bring a picnic with them, meaning you don’t have to hide 3 bags of popcorn under your suspiciously large hoodie.
 Somerset House is just under a 45 minute journey from the university, with one Northern Line train from Hendon Central straight to Embankment and a short walk across the Thames.
 Tickets vary between £19.75 and £26.75 depending on whether you see a single film or a double bill, the double bills do come highly recommended though as they explore specific themes.

 When it comes to theatre, nothing comes close to the authenticity of The Globe Theatre.
 Situated on the South Bank, it has played host to an innumerable number of plays since even The Bard himself was alive.
-This annual summer schedule of plays includes many Shakespeare classics such as Henry V, A Midsummer Night's Dream and As You Like It, alongside Ben Jonson’s play Bartholomew Fair, a 17th century comedy about life in London.
+This annual summer schedule of plays includes many Shakespeare classics such as Othello and As You Like It, alongside thought provoking new plays such as Nanjing, which is being put on to coincide with refugee week.

 To take full advantage of the theatre, the £5 standing tickets are highly recommended but there are £22 tickets for those who wish to sit in the gallery.
 From Hendon Central, the best route is via Northern Line Bank branch, exiting at London Bridge and following the river in the direction of The London Eye.